Ilona Szabó de Carvalho: Boards

-In 2022 she was invited by the United Nations Secretary-General to join his The High-Level Advisory Board on Effective Multilateralism.
-She is a member of the board of the Fernando Henrique Cardoso Foundation, the Brazilian Center for International Relations (CEBRI), and the Institute for Mobility and Social Development.
-She also serves on the advisory board of the World Economic Forum's Global Leaders Network, the editorial board of Americas Quarterly magazine, and is the co-chair of the Global Future Council on the Future of Nature and Security.
+In 2022 she was invited by the United Nations Secretary-General to join his The High-Level Advisory Board on Effective Multilateralism, serving until 2024.
+She is a member of the board of the Fernando Henrique Cardoso Foundation, the Brazilian Center for International Relations (CEBRI), Re.green, the International Advisory Panel on Biodiversity Credits (IAPB), the World Economic Forum's Global Future Council on Natural Capital, and the Brazilian Presidency's Council for Sustainable Economic and Social Development..
+She also serves on several national and global boards focused on security, nature and climate.

 Szabó served on the board of the Drug Policy Alliance, on the advisory board of the Young Global Leaders of the World Economic Forum and presided the Public Security Council of the Rio de Janeiro State Industry Federation (FIRJAN).
-She was a mentor of the Columbia Women's leadership network in Brazil, served as an international jurist for the Bloomberg Mayors Challenge in Latin America and for the MacArthur's Foundation $100 million initiative – 100&Change.
+She was also a member of the Institute for Mobility and Social Development board and co-chair of the World Economic Forum Global Future Council on the Future of Nature and Security.
+She was a mentor of the Columbia Women's leadership network in Brazil, served as an international jurist for the Bloomberg Mayors Challenge in Latin America and for the MacArthur's Foundation $100 million initiative 100&Change.
 She has been a consultant for various international organizations such as the OECD, UNDP, EU, and several international NGOs, conducting evaluations throughout Latin America.
 Szabó has also provided support to grassroots organizations in their organizational development.